-Shannon Goods was formerly a high school chemistry teacher, who found the answers she was searching for about education in the philosophy of Charlotte Mason.
+Shannon was formerly a high school chemistry teacher, who found the answers she was searching for about education in the philosophy of Charlotte Mason.
 She now homeschools her three children in the Los Angeles area and is passionate about sharing Charlotte Mason’s ideas with others.
-She hosts a monthly discussion group and helped to begin a Charlotte Mason co-op that has now been going strong for three years.
+She hosts a monthly discussion group and helped to begin a Charlotte Mason co-op that is now in its fifth year.
 In her free time, she enjoys reading, knitting, spending time in nature, and learning Latin.

 Over the decades, Andy’s work outside the home has included teaching English as a Second Language to adults, training children and adults with vision problems to get around their communities, planning CM conferences, and helping with curriculum.
 Her work with visually impaired students from preschool to high school took her into regular and special ed classrooms in 20 or more school divisions in three states.
 Seeing so many kids disengaged and bored with work sheets, she would come home and groan to husband Carroll how much an educational revolution was needed.
 She is so thankful the ideas and methods of Charlotte Mason are gaining wider acceptance and practice.
 During her children’s younger years, Andy tried to homeschool her two children with CM methods but, to her overwhelming disappointment, found that “air traffic controlling” all those layers were beyond her personal limits.
-At the time, she did not understand her attention deficit issues, and knows how dealing with executive function deficits can be mistakenly attributed to moral failure.
-When she started exploring attention issues, because she did not fit the typical profile generally understood at that time, she was told by a special education teacher, “You can’t be ADD because you have a master’s degree.”
-So she began self-educating by reading everything she could find on ADD and in her 40s God brought her insightful, competent people who understood attention deficit disorder to help her make radical, life nourishing changes.
-Introduced to a relationship with Christ in college, Andy is grateful to God for the tremendous stability and blessing that walking with Christ has brought to all of life.
+At the time, she did not understand her attention deficit issues, and now knows how dealing with executive function deficits can be mistakenly attributed to moral failure.
+When she started exploring attention issues, she did not fit the typical ADD profile generally understood at that time, and she was told by a special education teacher, “You can’t be ADD because you have a master’s degree.”
+So Andy began self-educating by reading everything she could find on ADD and in her forties God brought her insightful, competent people who understood attention deficit disorder and who helped her make radical, life-nourishing changes.
+Andy was introduced to a relationship with Christ in college, and is grateful to God for the tremendous stability and blessing that walking with Christ has brought to all of life.
 In learning to steward the neurochemistry she has been given, Andy is also grateful to God for the added blessings that understanding and applying executive function strategies bring.

 Dr. Carroll Smith

 Dr. Carroll Smith was introduced to Charlotte Mason many years ago through Mason’s book An Essay Towards a Philosophy of Education.
 From there the seeds of ideas given by Mason in her various books have slowly taken hold and have grown year by year as Carroll worked as a middle school teacher, a principal and a college professor.
-He founded the educational nonprofit, The Charlotte Mason Institute, to promote the educational philosophy of Charlotte Mason and cherishes the relationships that have gown over the years through a collective camaraderie with people interested in seeing education from a very different paradigm.
+He founded The Charlotte Mason Institute, an educational nonprofit, to promote the educational philosophy of Charlotte Mason.
+He cherishes the relationships that have developed over the years through a collective camaraderie with other people interested in seeing education from Mason's very different paradigm.
 He enjoys reading, gardening and discussing ideas with friends.
-He and his wife, Andra live in Roanoke, VA.
+He and his wife Andra live in Roanoke, VA.

 Dr. Jennifer Spencer

-Dr. Jennifer Spencer has been an educator for eighteen years in public, private, and home schools.
+Dr. Jennifer Spencer is the Project Manager for Mason's Alveary, the curriculum for homeschools and schools published by the Charlotte Mason Institute.
+She has been an educator for twenty years in public, private, and home schools.
 She obtained an undergraduate degree in Early Childhood Education, a masters in Elementary Education, and a doctorate in Curriculum and Instruction.
 She was lucky enough in 2009 to be part of the team that digitized the Mason archives for the Charlotte Mason Digital Collection.
 In 2011, she helped found Willow Tree Community School in Shelby, NC, where she worked as teacher and principal for four years.
-Jen currently works from home as an independent education consultant, researcher, and sometimes-blogger at Cuppa with Jen.
-In the past she has served on the Board of Directors at the Charlotte Mason Institute.
+In the past, she served on the Board of Directors at the Charlotte Mason Institute.
 Jen enjoys hiking, reading, and supporting her two children in their musical endeavors.
 She lives in Gaffney, SC with her husband, Wes, the kids, Drew and Marley, and one sweet, spoiled, and ill-mannered lapdog, Buddy.